-- Trauma – An injury may have caused inflammation to the pulp.
+- Trauma — a traumatic injury can cause an inflammation of the pulp.

-When a root canal procedure is performed, the pulp and nerve are removed from the canal found within the root.
-Then it is cleaned and sealed.
+During a root canal procedure, the nerve and pulp are removed from the “canal” inside of the root, which is then cleaned and sealed.

 “After having two painful root canals with another dentist, I wasn’t feeling real good about trying another dentist.
 Dr. Regni restored my faith in dentists.